meteatamel/genai-beyond-basics/samples/evaluation/promptfoo/README.md

 promptfoo eval -c promptfooconfig1.yaml
 ```

-You can view the results in the console:
+View the results in the console:

 ```shell
 ┌──────────────────────────────────────────────────────────────┬──────────────────────────────────────────────────────────────┬──────────────────────────────────────────────────────────────┐